gabrieleiannetti/tools_sysadmin_and_softdev/README.md

 # Learning Work Tools

-This guide is designed to give a short and practical introduction to modern work tools in the environment of software programming for beginners.
+This guide is designed to give a short and practical introduction to modern work tools in the environment of software programming and engineering currently just up to for beginners.

 ## Using a Version Control System